haskell-game/brainstorming/underlying-libs.md

 * Pros
   + Extremely lightweight (single C file)
   + Public domain
-  + I have personally used it, extremely easy to use ((Jeanne-Kamikaze)
+  + Jeanne-Kamikaze: I have personally used it, extremely easy to use
+  + Existing Haskell bindings
 * Cons
   + Does not support all types of images or compressions.
 Fails with some compressed PNGs and what not
   + Doesn't seem to be actively developed.